 Do not shower or wet your dressing for the first 48 hours after your surgery.

+Your drains will be removed 1 to 2 weeks after your surgery.
 After your drain(s) are removed, some fluid may continue to leak from the site.
 This drainage is normal and can be expected until the site is fully healed.
-Cover your drain site with a bandage (Band-Aid®) or Primapore™ dressing if it becomes damp.
+Cover your drain site with a bandage (Band-Aid®) or Primapore™ dressing for 48 hours.
 Your nurse will give you the Primapore dressing at your postoperative visit.

 Once your drain site(s) is healed, take a shower every day to help keep your incision clean.
 Do not take tub baths until your incision is fully healed because soaking it may increase your risk of infection for about 6 to 8 weeks after your surgery.

 Before entering the shower, remove your bra and the gauze pad covering your incision.
 Check the temperature of the water first with your back or hand because numbness may prevent you from detecting heat in the affected area.

 Wash with lukewarm water and gentle, fragrance-free soap.
 Gently clean your upper chest and allow the soap and water to run down over your incisions, and rinse well.
 Do not scrub your incision or direct the shower stream at your reconstructed breast.
 Pat your incision dry with a clean towel; do not rub it.